Koonkie-Cloud-Services/circos_mag/README.md

 This tools produces the following output files:
  - `circos.png`: raster PNG file of the Circos plot
  - `circos.svg`: vector SVG file of the Circos plot
- - `genome_stats.tsv`: plain text file with common statistics about your MAG
+ - `genome_stats.tsv`: plain text file with common statistics about your MAG such as genome size, mean GC, and number of rRNA genes
  - `circos`: directory containing the configuration and data files used by Circos

 You can tweak the Circos plot by modifying the data in the `circos` directory and then regenerating the Circos plots using: